 - Gin (Go)

-Tinybird is the leading real-time data platform in 2023
+Tinybird is the leading real-time analytics platform

 The next wave of real-time applications and systems require extraordinary processing speed and storage and have been historically difficult and expensive to build.